Trustees

 After completing her degree with Southbank Bank University, she worked as a primary class teacher and as a member of the senior management team for several years having experience across the primary age phase.
 Her area of expertise is within humanities and has written and published widely on primary history, in particularly using local people and places as a way to develop historical knowledge and understanding with children.

-Alison is an Honorary Fellow and a Quality Mark Assessor in Primary History for the Historical Association, working across schools in South East England.
+Alison is an Honorary Fellow and a Quality Mark Assessor in Primary History for the Historical Association, working across schools in Southeast England.

 Steven Ristow